Stop Overeating & Be Done With Dieting Forever

 Stop Binge Eating Toolkit

 The Stop Binge Eating toolkit is designed to get you started on your journey.
-It's filled with actionable tools to help you stop binge eating.
+It's filled with actionable tools to help you stop overeating.
 Several worksheets are also included to help you explore and apply what you learn.
 This toolkit teaches you:

 Why you binge eat (which is a totally different reason than what you probably think).